kush1833/Twitter/README.md

 Design a low-level system architecture for a simplified version of Twitter.
 Your design should focus on the following core functionalities:

     User Management:
-        Users should be able to sign up, log in, and log out.
+        #2 Users should be able to sign up, log in, and log out.
-        Store user profiles, which include basic information such as username, password, email, and profile picture.
+        #1 Store user profiles, which include basic information such as username, password, email.

     Tweet Management:
         Users should be able to post tweets (text content up to 280 characters).